pepeiborra/hls-tutorial/README.md

                        -> IO (Either ResponseError Value, Maybe (ServerMethod, ApplyWorkspaceEditParams))
 ```

-`CommandFunction` takes in the same `LspFuncs` and `IdeState` inputs as plugin providers do, together with a JSON encoded argument.
+`CommandFunction` takes in the familiar `LspFuncs` and `IdeState` arguments, together with a JSON encoded argument.
-I recommend checking the LSP spec in order to understand how commands work, but basically the LSP server (us) initially sends a command descriptor to the client, in this case as part of a code lens.
+I recommend checking the LSP spec in order to understand how commands work, but briefly the LSP server (us) initially sends a command descriptor to the client, in this case as part of a code lens.
 When the client decides to execute the command on behalf of a user action (in this case a click on the code lens), the client sends this descriptor back to the LSP server which then proceeds to handle and execute the command.
 The latter part is implemented by the `commandFunc` field of our `PluginCommand` value.

 For our command, we are going to have a very simple handler that receives a diff (`WorkspaceEdit`) and returns it to the client:
 ```haskell